PlazaNetOrg/.github/profile/README.md

 It’s completely self-hostable, open source, and designed to make connecting with others fun again.

 ## Main Repositories
-Here are the core repositories you probably want to contribute to:
+Here are the core repositories you would probably like to contribute to:
 - [Accounts](https://github.com/PlazaNetOrg/Accounts)
   - **Account Server** for both **PlazaNet** and/or **GamePlaza**!
 (1)
   - _Handles authentication, user management, and friends._